 Immunisation against pneumococcal disease

-Vaccines are available to reduce the risk of pneumococcal disease and immunisation is recommended for people in high-risk groups.
+Vaccines are available to reduce the risk of pneumococcal disease.
+Immunisation is recommended for people in high-risk groups.

 People who should receive the pneumococcal vaccine

-Situations where immunisation is required include people who have:
+Pneumococcal immunisation is required for people who have:

 People who should not receive the pneumococcal vaccine